message/iata/RS.md

 - passengers younger than 12 years if accompanied by a parent/guardian; or an adult from the same household;
 - passengers between 12 years and 18 years.
 They must take an antigen or RT-PCR test within 48 hours after arrival;
 - passengers traveling on business with an email confirmation from the Serbian Chamber of Commerce;
-- passengers with a COVID-19 vaccination certificate issued by Croatia, Cyprus, Czechia, Georgia, Greece, Hungary, Lebanon, Moldova (Rep.), Morocco, Romania, San Marino, Serbia, Slovakia, Slovenia, Tunisia, Turkey or United Arab Emirates.
+- passengers with a COVID-19 vaccination certificate issued by Armenia, Croatia, Cyprus, Czechia, Egypt, Georgia, Greece, Hungary, India, Lebanon, Moldova (Rep.), Morocco, Romania, San Marino, Serbia, Slovakia, Slovenia, Tunisia, Turkey or United Arab Emirates.
 Details can be found at <a href="https://www.mfa.gov.rs/en/citizens/travel-serbia/covid-19-entry-requirements">https://www.mfa.gov.rs/en/citizens/travel-serbia/covid-19-entry-requirements</a>
 - passengers with a COVID-19 recovery certificate issued in Andorra, Austria, Bulgaria, Croatia, Denmark, Germany, Greece, Luxembourg, Romania, San Marino, Serbia, Slovenia, Spain, Switzerland, Tunisia, Turkey or USA.
 The passenger must have tested positive at least 14 days and at most 6 months before arrival;
 - students who are nationals of Croatia studying in Serbia;
 - military personnel traveling on duty.
 2. Passengers arriving from India must have a negative COVID-19 RT-PCR test result issued at most 48 hours before arrival; or
-- a COVID-19 vaccination certificate issued in Croatia, Cyprus, Czechia, Georgia, Greece, Hungary, Lebanon, Moldova (Rep.), Morocco, Romania, San Marino, Serbia, Slovakia, Slovenia, Tunisia, Turkey or United Arab Emirates; or
+- a COVID-19 vaccination certificate issued by Armenia, Croatia, Cyprus, Czechia, Egypt, Georgia, Greece, Hungary, India, Lebanon, Moldova (Rep.), Morocco, Romania, San Marino, Serbia, Slovakia, Slovenia, Tunisia, Turkey or United Arab Emirates; or
 - a COVID-19 recovery certificate issued in Andorra, Austria, Bulgaria, Croatia, Denmark, Germany, Greece, Luxembourg, Romania, San Marino, Serbia, Slovenia, Spain, Switzerland, Tunisia, Turkey or USA at least 14 days and at most six months, after the positive test result.
 3. Passengers must have a negative COVID-19 RT-PCR test result issued at most 48 hours before arrival.
 - This does not apply to:
 - nationals and residents of Serbia;
 - nationals of Slovenia;
 - nationals of Albania, Bosnia and Herzegovina, Bulgaria, Hungary, Montenegro and North Macedonia (Rep.) if arriving from their country of nationality;
 - passengers arriving from India or USA;
 - passengers younger than 12 years if accompanied by a parent/guardian; or an adult from the same household;
 - passengers between 12 years and 18 years.
 They must take an antigen or RT-PCR test within 48 hours after arrival;
 - passengers traveling on business with an email confirmation from the Serbian Chamber of Commerce;
 - passengers in transit for less than 12 hours;
-- passengers with a COVID-19 vaccination certificate issued by Croatia, Cyprus, Czechia, Georgia, Greece, Hungary, Lebanon, Moldova (Rep.), Morocco, Romania, San Marino, Serbia, Slovakia, Slovenia, Tunisia, Turkey or United Arab Emirates.
+- passengers with a COVID-19 vaccination certificate issued by Armenia, Croatia, Cyprus, Czechia, Egypt, Georgia, Greece, Hungary, India, Lebanon, Moldova (Rep.), Morocco, Romania, San Marino, Serbia, Slovakia, Slovenia, Tunisia, Turkey or United Arab Emirates.
 Details can be found at <a href="https://www.mfa.gov.rs/en/citizens/travel-serbia/covid-19-entry-requirements">https://www.mfa.gov.rs/en/citizens/travel-serbia/covid-19-entry-requirements</a>
 - passengers with a COVID-19 recovery certificate issued in Andorra, Austria, Bulgaria, Croatia, Denmark, Germany, Greece, Luxembourg, Romania, San Marino, Serbia, Slovenia, Spain, Switzerland, Tunisia, Turkey or USA.
 The passenger must have tested positive at least 14 days and at most 6 months before arrival;
 - students who are nationals of Croatia studying in Serbia;
 - military personnel traveling on duty.